gameplay3d/gameplay/CODING.md

 - Use **std::vector** if you need an array and use **std::vector::data()** to get a raw pointer to the beginning of a vector.

 ## Auto
-- Use **auto** sparingly and when needed to abstract and complex type.
+- Use **auto** sparingly and when needed to abstract a complex type.
 - Great for use on **std::** stl containers and smart pointers.
 - Be careful about accidental _copy-by-value_ when you meant _copy-by-reference_.
 - Understand the difference between **auto** and **auto&**.